Dog Constipation

 - stools that look like pebbles; they're also very dry and hard

-As mentioned by Dog Time, dog constipation may be a warning sign of a more serious life-threatening health condition, such as a urinary tract infection or a blocked bladder.
+It is important to identify the cause of dog constipation, as it may be a warning sign of a more serious, or life-threatening, health condition such as a urinary tract infection or a blocked bladder.

-Before giving your dog home remedies for constipation, keep in mind that some signs of dog constipation including painful pooping, passing bloody mucus, vomiting, and sudden decrease or loss of appetite can be all signs of an underlying illness.
+Keep in mind some signs of dog constipation may include painful pooping, passing bloody mucus, vomiting, or sudden loss or decrease in appetite.
+These could also be signs of an underlying illness.
 This is why it is very important to have your fur-baby checked by your veterinarian for proper diagnosis and treatment plans.

 What Can Possibly Cause Dog Constipation?